arjunmann73/Intelligent-Targetting-QLearning/README.md

 Analysing this with a graph, we see that the agent initially learns at a very good rate and then flatlines.

 <img src="https://github.com/arjunmann73/Intelligent-Targetting-QLearning/blob/master/50k_new.png" width="600" height="400" />

+# Tweaks for fun
+We can learn a lot about q-learning by tweaking with the parameters which we set, running more episodes and changing the environment itself.
+We can add new actions such as moving horizontally or vertically, add more enemies and create multiple food blobs and see how fast we can train agents for such environments.
+It would be interesting to see how DQN's can be used and how it performs for such an environment.